“Air-Mobile”

 This was the team for the state-side soldier, Class- A was the office work suit of the time and for walking out dressed off the base.
 The uniform depicts a 1st Cavalry Troop, who stuck with the Cav, even after they came back home, after a tour with air-assault elements, having the CIB and the Air Assault Badge (For the Air Assault training course was issued post-1974), and Crew-Wings.

 The Sergeant has been through the Recondo school, I’m guessing before he was assigned as a Helicopter Crewman, I do not know the regulation to wear this training badge, or when they were worn in this way (not during Vietnam) perhaps it was was in the early days of the use of it? having been a grunt, he managed to train with LLRPs, but jumped at being a Door Gunner too, and then Crew Chief, he has been in the service for some time, on his 7th enlistment, having 6 hash-marks on his sleeve are 4 Battle Bars, that means 2 full tours in Vietnam, and at least one of them he was wounded during, receiving the Purple Heart and earned the Silver Star, too.
-He also has the Soldier's Medal, (Originally for Army-Air Corps Troops Ribbon).
+He also has the Soldier's Medal (Originally for Army-Air Corps Troops Ribbon).

 The Army Commendation Ribbon is on the ribbon bar with the Good Conduct Ribbon, the National Defense Ribbon with a Star, the Vietnam Service Ribbon (with 3 Campaign Stars on it), the RVN Gallantry Ribbon with a Palm Branch on it ( A Unit Citation), and the Vietnam Campaign Ribbon.
-It’s likely he has moved beyond flying, and into administration, at this point, as soldiers get older, and get married, they have families, etc.
+It’s likely he has moved beyond flying, and into administration, at this point, as soldiers get older, and get married, they have families, etc. They have “Lives” and the Army no longer takes care of them or him; he needs real money, no longer longs to be on the front lines, or needs an adrenaline rush; he’s done his part.
+He needs to get to a safer place now where he and his wife can also raise a family, he needs to be there.

 The CIB/Crewman Wings! and Final, post Vietnam Air Assault locations may be questionable I’ll look into this at some point!